Here’s a little more about me…that may explain my passion for ADVENTURE and FREEDOM

 Moving out of home when still a teenager with only £300 in my pocket, was also driven by that desire to grow beyond a small Italian town, to seek independence and follow my dreams.
 I may treat you to a story about other reasons why I loved England so much to move to London in those days, in a future blog.

-In London, I first started out as an au-pair, then I wangled a job as English/Italian translator, thanks to my [basic] self-taught English (no foreign languages were taught at my Art school), and this role helped me learn quicker.
+In London, I first started out as an au-pair before wangling a job as English/Italian translator, thanks to my [basic] self-taught English.
+This role helped me learn faster.

 In 2017, I decided to take time out from the corporate World and take that big leap of faith!
 It wasn’t the easiest of things to plan and do, but my heart was calling out for a break, longing for a big change.
 Or shall I say: a new challenge.
 Before leaving, I completed the Advanced Certificate in Coaching Practice, with The Acorn Principles Plus, which recently merged into the Mindful Talent Coaching Academy.
 I love what coaching can do to help people flourish, identifying and achieving full potential, to live more fulfilling and happier lives.